LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/client-tool/sign.md

 The command takes a single argument, the path of the file to be signed.

-The signed file can be either written to a different path, specified with the `--outout-file` argument, or the file being signed can be overwritten by passing the `--overwrite` argument.
+The signed file can be either written to a different path, specified with the `--output-file` parameter, or the file being signed can be overwritten by passing the `--overwrite` parameter.

-The certificate to be used can either be specified by the user's CPF with the `--cert-cpf` argument or by the certificate's thumbprint.
-It the latter case, the application would first call the [list-certs](list-certs.md) command to get a list of the available certificates, show this list to the user and pass the thumbprint of the chosen certificate on the `--cert-thumb` argument.
+The certificate to be used can either be specified by the user's CPF with the `--cert-cpf` parameter or by the certificate's thumbprint.
+It the latter case, the application would first call the [list-certs](list-certs.md) command to get a list of the available certificates, show this list to the user and pass the thumbprint of the chosen certificate on the `--cert-thumb` parameter.